UnambiguousUsername/UnambiguousUsername/README.md

 # UnambiguousUsername

 ## Current Goals:
+- Start a Discord bot in TypeScript (or JS as a fallback)
-- Learn Github
+- Continue to learn Github
-- Learn GitKraken
+- Continue to learn GitKraken